 Calvin’s word picture is not an exaggeration.
-In fact, that one little grain of sand is an overstatement of the amount we know about God compared to what there is to know.
-Paul mentions it in his letter to the Roman church:
+Paul mentions this in his letter to the Roman church:

 Oh, the depth of the riches of the wisdom and knowledge of God!
 How unsearchable his judgments, and his paths beyond tracing out!
 “Who has known the mind of the Lord?
 Or who has been his counselor?”
 (Romans 11:33-34)

 It will no doubt take an eternity to understand Him!

 Dear God, thank You for revealing Yourself in a way I can comprehend, and that matters to my life.
 Give me just one more little glimpse of who You really are today.
 Amen.

 Taken from Pete’s 365-day devotional book Experiencing LIFE Today.